 b) I ‘call’ the point by writing its name on a white page (ex: melting point, critical point, meeting point, burning point, still point, dead point, last point, red point, resolution point etc.)

 The Book of points 1 can be purchased.
-If you would like to have a copy, please, let me know: email@example.com.
+If you would like to have a copy, let me know: email@example.com.

-And this is a video alternative:
+And this is the video alternative: